flet-dev/website/docs/tutorials/python-realtime-chat.md

 ## Broadcasting chat messages

-In previous step, we have created a simple web app that takes input from the user and displays chats messages on the screen.
+In the previous step we have created a simple web app that takes input from the user and displays chats messages on the screen.
 If you open this app in two web browser tabs, it will create two app sessions.
 Each session will have its own list of messages.

 To build a realtime chat app, you need to somehow pass the messages between chat app sessions.
 When a user sends a message, it should be broadcasted to all other app sessions and displayed on their pages.

 Flet provides a simple built-in [PubSub](/docs/guides/python/pub-sub) mechanism for asynchronous communication between page sessions.

-First, we need subscribe user to receive broadcast messages:
+First, we need subscribe the user to receive broadcast messages:
 ```python
     page.pubsub.subscribe(on_message)
 ```